cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 # Comparison to RFC 6979

-The construction proposed herein has similarities with that of RFC 6979 {{RFC6979}}: both of them use private keys to seed a DRBG.
-Section 3.3 of RFC 6979 recommends deterministically instantiating an instance of the HMAC DRBG pseudorandom number generator, described in {{SP80090A}}
+The construction proposed herein has similarities with that of RFC 6979 {{RFC6979}}: both of them use private keys to seed a deterministic random number generator.
+Section 3.3 of RFC 6979 recommends deterministically instantiating an instance of the HMAC_DRBG pseudorandom number generator, described in {{SP80090A}}
 and Annex D of {{X962}}, using the private key sk as the entropy_input parameter and H(m) as the nonce.
 The construction G'(n) provided herein is similar, with such difference that a key derived from G(n) and H(Sig(sk, tag1)) is used as the